Basic Relations

 Intersects

-Two intervals a and b are intersecting if a is not before b and a is not after b.
-It means that if any of the remaining 11 basic relations holds, the intervals are intersecting.
+Intervals a and b intersect if neither is before nor after the other.
+If any of the other 11 basic relations holds, the intervals intersect.

 Condition: (a- <= b+) AND (b- <= a+)